mturley/RPNES-configs/README.md

 7. Reinstall the replacement USB ROM copy script by running `sudo ~/RetroPie-Setup/retropie-setup.sh` and selecting `3.
 Setup`, then scrolling down and choosing to install the USB ROM copy service.
 DO NOT use the main options, which will reinstall the whole operating system.

+8. If you're using a [Mausberry Circuits shutdown switch](http://mausberrycircuits.com/) on the Raspberry Pi, as I am in my builds, set it up to properly shut down the machine:

+    `wget http://files.mausberrycircuits.com/setup.sh`
+    `sudo bash setup.sh`
+    `sudo reboot`

-8. Reboot the system (IMPORTANT).
-This activates the changes to the USB ROM link service.
+9. The last command above reboots the system.
+You must reboot at this step, as this activates the changes to the USB ROM link service.
 After rebooting, you can connect a USB storage drive and the link service will create a directory called roms/ on your drive for you, which will contain empty directories for each platform.
 These directories are where you should put your game ROM files, extracted from any archives they came in.

-9. If you're using a [Mausberry Circuits shutdown switch](http://mausberrycircuits.com/) on the Raspberry Pi, as I am in my builds, set it up to properly shut down the machine:

-    `wget http://files.mausberrycircuits.com/setup.sh`
-    `sudo bash setup.sh`

-10. Plug your game USB storage back into the Pi, and restart emulationstation or reboot.
+10. After loading it up with games in the right directories, plug your game USB storage back into the Pi, wait 5-10 seconds for the link service to do it's thing, then restart emulationstation (press F4 then just use the command `emulationstation`.
+Or just reboot again).
 Your system is now playable!
+Leave the USB game storage connected if possible, removing it will leave behind broken links (ghosts of games that crash when they launch) until the next time you connect a USB storage device.
+I'm working on fixing that.

 11. Note that the default configuration is for 1 to 4 of [these specific SNES-style 3rd party controllers from RetroLink](http://www.lukiegames.com/New-SNES-Retro-PC-USB-Controller_p_11155.html).
 To use the system with different controllers, you'll need to replace the file at `RetroPie/configs/all/retroarch.cfg`.
 There is an alternate file [in that directory](https://github.com/mturley/RPNES-configs/tree/master/RetroPie/configs/all) suffixed -xbox which works with Xbox 360 controllers (wireless), although there's a lag issue there.
 To generate your own controller mapping for this file, use the `retroarch-joyconfig` command-line tool, [documented here](https://github.com/petrockblog/RetroPie-Setup/wiki/Is-there-another-way-to-set-up-the-gamepad-for-use,-e.g.,-withing-the-snes-emulator%3F).